scala/scala-lang/blog/_posts/2015-10-23-dotty-compiler-bootstraps.md

 layout: blog
 post-type: blog
 by: Martin Odersky and Dmitry Petrashko
-title: We Got LiftOff!
-The Dotty Compiler for Scala bootstraps.
+title: We got liftoff!
+The Dotty compiler for Scala bootstraps.
 ---

-## We Got Liftoff!
+## We got liftoff!

 The [Dotty project](https://github.com/lampepfl/dotty)
 is a platform to develop new technology for Scala